nosilver4u/easy-image-optimizer/readme.txt

 * fixed: jQuery exclusion was preventing deferral of jQuery extensions also
 * fixed: Lazy Load parsing Owl Lazy images
 * fixed: Easy IO adds srcset/sizes to feeds

-= 2.1.1 =
-* added: defer JS with Easy IO via EXACTDN_DEFER_SCRIPTS override
-* fixed: AMP compatiblity for Lazy Load was broken
-* fixed: images not loading on WPURP/WPRM print recipe pages

-= 2.1.0 =
-* added: Easy IO replaces image URLs within style elements for page builders like Elementor and Divi
-* changed: potentially expensive db queries disabled by default
-* fixed: verification fails if server is blocking test.png with a 403
-* fixed: Include All Resources rewrites wrong URLs when quotes are html-encoded
-* fixed: <picture> tags do not follow Lazy Load exclusions
-* fixed: <picture> tags broken when excluding images from Lazy Load

-= 2.0.3 =
-* fixed: debug_message() throws a warning with non-string values
-* fixed: notices when parsing JSON data from Envira
-* fixed: fatal error when a WP_Error is passed from Envira to Easy IO

-= 2.0.2 =
-* removed: data-pin-media attribute, as Pinterest is handling WebP images properly now

-= 2.0.1 =
-* fixed: data-pin-media attribute added to linked images incorrectly

-= 2.0.0 =
-* added: Easy IO sets pre-scaled image in data-pin-media for Pinterest
-* added: Envira Pro cache cleared when activating Easy IO
-* fixed: background image lazy-loading could be interrupted by other plugins copying elements
-* fixed: Easy IO misses some images with Envira Gallery Pro layouts
-* fixed: missing www in domain prevents rewrites for Easy IO
-* fixed: Lazy Load parsing X/Pro theme admin pages

 = Earlier versions =
 Please refer to the separate changelog.txt file.